LL parser: Overview

 Generally, an LL(k) parser can look ahead at k symbols.
 However, given a grammar, the problem of determining if there exists a LL(k) parser for some k that recognizes it is undecidable.
-For each k, there is a language that cannot be recognized by an LL(k) parser, but can be by an LL(k + 1).
+For each k, there is a language that cannot be recognized by an LL(k) parser, but can be by an LL(k + 1) parser.

 We can use the above analysis to give the following formal definition:

 Let G be a context-free grammar and k ≥ 1.
 We say that G is LL(k), if for any two leftmost derivations: